Job opportunities

 • Flexible working opportunities.

-Norfolk Rivers Trust’s ambition is to deliver catchment-scale change to our water environment.
-We are dedicated to protecting our watercourses from pollution, improving habitat and ecological functioning of streams and rivers whilst enhancing resilience to climate change.
+Norfolk Rivers Trust’s ambition is to deliver catchment-scale change to our water environments.
+We are dedicated to protecting our watercourses from pollution, improving habitat and ecological functioning of chalk streams and rivers whilst enhancing resilience to climate change.

 Since its founding in 2011, the charity has grown to a team of over 30 passionate and enthusiastic employees.
-Together, we are delivering major projects such as river re-meandering and floodplain connections, farming and land management advice, new constructed wetlands, species re-introductions and community engagement.
+Together, we are delivering major projects such as river re-meandering and floodplain connections, farming and land management advice, new constructed wetlands, native species work and community engagement.

-We’re now looking for our very first dedicated Human Resources (HR) professional, someone who’s excited by the opportunity to shape and grow the HR function within a small but ambitious environmental charity.
+We’re now looking for a Finance Officer to help support our finance department and wider team with the daily finance needs of a small but ambitious environmental charity.
 Joining our diverse and passionate team means you’ll have the chance to make a real impact, not only on our people, but also on the environment we work so hard to protect.

 Key duties and responsibilities